seatonullberg/cmstk/cmstk/equations/README.md

-A selection of commonly used equations which apply unit safety from the units package.
+A selection of commonly used equations which apply unit safety from the `cmstk.units` package.